gvwilson/sensibleadventures/wrestler/wrestler.md

 He smiled and said something in a strange language, and laughed when we spoke to him in our own.*

-*By summer he and I were learning wrestling together from my mother.
+*By summer he and I were learning to wrestle spirits together.
 That is how Saknus Heraldsson came to the Anuat.*

 ---